-A. Near-field jet noise
+3.1.
+Near-field jet noise

-To illustrate the near-field measurements, the pressure levels obtained for the jet at $M_j = 0.9$ are represented in figure 3 using iso-contours over the whole study region.
-The radiation patterns compare well with experimental data, provided for instance by Zaman and by Ukeiley & Ponton, for subsonic sound jets.
-The overall sound levels of figure 3(a) indicate in particular that the jet radiates noise preferentially in the downstream direction, at small polar angles with respect to the jet axis.
-To display the influence of frequency on the radiation directivity, the sound levels filtered at Strouhal numbers $St = fD/U_j = 0.2, 0.5, and 1$ are presented in figures 3(b), 3(b) and 3(c), respectively (f is the frequency).
-The levels are the highest at St = 0.2 and appear to decrease with the Strouhal number, in agreement with the classical properties of jet noise.
-The well-known variations of the jet directivity with the frequency are also observed: with increasing Strouhal number, the dominant angle of radiation is larger, and the noise sources move towards the upstream direction, closer to the jet nozzle.
+To illustrate the near-field measurements, the pressure levels obtained for the jet at $M_1 = 0.9$ are represented in figure 3 using iso-contours over the whole study region.
+Slight irregularities are observed at x = 12D and at x = 24D, at the axial locations corresponding to the junction zones between two adjacent sets of data given by the twelve-microphone boom.
+The reason for this has unfortunately not been identified, and we can only suggest a calibration issue for the last microphone of the boom.
+The radiation patterns compare however well with experimental data, provided for instance by Zaman [18] and by Ukeiley & Ponton [19], for subsonic round jets.
+The overall sound levels of figure 3(a) indicate in particular that the jet radiates noise preferentially in the downstream direction, at small polar angles with respect to the jet direction.
+In order to display the influence of frequency on the radiation directivity, the sound levels filtered at Strouhal numbers St = $fD/U_i = 0.2, 0.5, \text{ and } 1$ are presented in figures 3(b), 3(b) and 3(c), respectively (f is the frequency).
+The peak levels are highest at St = 0.2, and appear to decrease with the Strouhal number, in agreement with previous studies [18, 19].
+The well-known variations of the jet directivity with the frequency are also observed: with increasing Strouhal number, the dominant angle of radiation is larger, and the noise sources move towards the upstream direction, and become closer to the jet nozzle.

 The overall sound pressure levels obtained along the line r = 7.5D are plotted in figure 4(a) over $0 \le x \le 20D$ for the subsonic jets, and in figure 4(b) over $-10D \le x \le 20D$ for the supersonic jets.
 Such sound levels, just outside the jet flow, may be particularly useful for the validation of numerical results, because the line r = 7.5D can usually be included in the computational domain of Navier-Stokes simulations using current computational resources.
-They have been for instance compared recently in Barré et al. to the noise levels evaluated directly by compressible Large-Eddy Simulations for isothermal jets at $M_j = 0.9$ with turbulent and laminar nozzle-exit conditions.
-In this way, the additional noise generated by jets with initially laminar conditions have been clearly exhibited.
-In figure 4, in agreement with classical jet noise features, the sound levels increase with the jet velocity, and they are higher for large x/D, except for the jet at $M_j = 1.1$ .
-For this supersonic jet indeed, two lobes seem to be observed, one in the direction perpendicular to the jet nozzle, near x = 0, and another in the upstream direction for $x \leq -5D$ .
-This behaviour strongly suggests the generation of screech tones within the jet.
+They have been for instance compared recently in Barré et al. [7] with the noise levels evaluated directly by compressible Large-Eddy Simulations for isothermal jets at $M_j = 0.9$ with different nozzle-exit conditions.
+In this way, the additional noise generated by jets with initially laminar conditions has been exhibited.
+In figure 4, in agreement with previous experiments [16, 17, 18, 19], the sound levels increase with the jet velocity, and they are higher for large x/D, except for the jet at $M_j = 1.1$ .
+For this supersonic jet, two lobes seem to be observed, one in the direction perpendicular to the jet nozzle, near x = 0, and another in the upstream direction for $x \le -5D$ .
+This behaviour suggests the generation of screech tones within the jet [2, 8, 35].

-Figure 3.
-Near-field sound pressure levels obtained for the jet at $M_j = 0.9$ .
-Contours represented every 2 dB of: (a) overall sound pressure levels, from 109 dB up to 119 dB; (b) levels filtered at Strouhal number St = 0.2, from 68 dB up to 86 dB; (c) levels filtered at St = 0.5, from 67 dB up to 81 dB; (d) levels filtered at St = 1, from 60 dB up to 78 dB.
+Figure 3: Near-field sound pressure levels obtained for the jet at $M_j = 0.9$ .
+Contours represented every 2 dB of: (a) overall sound pressure levels; (b) levels filtered at Strouhal number St = 0.2; (c) levels filtered at St = 0.5; (d) levels filtered at St = 1.

-Figure 4.
-Overall sound pressure levels obtained along the line r = 7.5D: (a) for the subsonic jets at Mach numbers $M_j = 0.6$ and 0.9 (from bottom to top), (b) for the supersonic jets at $M_j = 1.1$ and 1.6 (from bottom to top).
+Figure 4: Overall sound pressure levels obtained along the line r = 7.5D: (a) for the subsonic jets at Mach numbers $M_j = 0.6$ and 0.9 (from bottom to top), (b) for the supersonic jets at $M_i = 1.1$ and 1.6 (from bottom to top).